sandeep-iitr/Learnings-Big-Data-Machine-Learning/Artificial-Intelligenc/README.md

 ### Which variable should be assigned next (SELECT-UNASSIGNED-VARIABLE), and in what order should its values be tried (ORDER-DOMAIN-VALUES)?

 ### 6.3.1 Variable and value ordering
-- minimum remaining-values (MRV) heuristic.
+- **minimum remaining-values (MRV) heuristic**.
+  - Pick the ordering of variables such that we have minimum values to assign to a particular variable.
+As we go on assigning variables, the values which are available to us for remaining goes on decreasing.

-  - It also has been called the “most constrained variable” or "fail-first" heuristic, the latter because it picks a variable that is most likely to cause a failure soon, thereby pruning the search tree.
+  - It also has been called the **“most constrained variable”** or **"fail-first"** heuristic, the latter because it picks a variable that is most likely to cause a failure soon, thereby pruning the search tree.
   - The MRV heuristic doesn’t help at all in choosing the first region to color in Australia, because initially every region has three legal colors.
-In this case, the degree heuristic comes in handy.
+In this case, the **degree heuristic** comes in handy.
 It attempts to reduce the branching factor on future choices by selecting the variable that is involved in the largest number of constraints on other unassigned variables.

-- least-constraining-value heuristic: It prefers the value that rules out the fewest choices for the neighboring variables in the constraint graph.
+- **least-constraining-value** heuristic: It prefers the value that rules out the fewest choices for the neighboring variables in the constraint graph.
+  - Pick value of variable which is less likely to fail in future.

 Why should variable selection be fail-first, but value selection be fail-last?
 It turns out that, for a wide variety of problems, a variable ordering that chooses a variable with the minimum number of remaining values helps minimize the number of nodes in the search tree by pruning larger parts of the tree earlier.

 ### 6.3.2 Interleaving search and inference
+- **forward checking**:
+  - Removing values which are no longer possible.
+  - Example in Map coloring problem:
+    - initially: WA {r,g,b}, NT{r,g,b}, SA{r,g,b} and so-on
+    - WA=R, then  NT{g,b}, SA{g,b}
+    - Q=g, NT{b}, SA{b}, NSW {r,b}
+    - V= b, SA={Empty}: Deadend

+  - Forward Checking can be combined with minimum remaining value.
-- **forward checking**: Whenever a variable X is assigned, the forward-checking process establishes arc consistency for it: for each unassigned variable Y that is connected to X by a constraint, delete from Y ’s domain any value that is inconsistent with the value chosen for X.
+  - Whenever a variable X is assigned, the forward-checking process establishes arc consistency for it: for each unassigned variable Y that is connected to X by a constraint, delete from Y ’s domain any value that is inconsistent with the value chosen for X.
+  - Although forward checking detects many inconsistencies, it does not detect all of them.
+The problem is that it makes the current variable arc-consistent(enforces constraints on the current variables), but doesn’t look ahead and make all the other variables arc-consistent.

+### Maintaining Arc Consistency (MAC) Algorithm
+Do forward checking, and look ahead and maintain all the variables arc consistent.
+- Recursively propagate the constraints: **After assigning the variable, do the forward checking (Reduce the domains of all un assigned variables), and then consider that constraints are satisfied on the neighbors of the currently assigned variable**.